cesardeazevedo/react-native-nested-scroll-view/README.md

 # react-native-nested-scroll-view

-This is a fork from the original react native ScrollView and a replacement with NestedScrollView.
+This is a fork from the original react native ScrollView and a replacement with [NestedScrollView](https://developer.android.com/reference/android/support/v4/widget/NestedScrollView.html).

-You should only use this if you are using native components such as CoordinatorLayout.
+**DISCLAIMER**

+I build this component while i was building the [react-native-bottom-sheet-behavior](https://github.com/cesardeazevedo/react-native-bottom-sheet-behavior) and the [react-native-collapsing-toolbar](https://github.com/cesardeazevedo/react-native-collapsing-toolbar), which the [NestedScrollView](https://developer.android.com/reference/android/support/v4/widget/NestedScrollView.html) was a requirement in order to work with [CoordinatorLayout's](https://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html), if you are not using any native component, and just want to add some nested scroll in some List, i don't know if this component will work for you, feel free to give a try.

+This component is too generic and wasn't built covering all Nested Scroll use cases, instead, it was born as just a fork of the original react native ScrollView, and i haven't tested all use cases and possibilities.

+This project is android only, and will fallback to ScrollView on iOS.

+## Issues

+If you have any issues, please attach a example project that i could reproduce it, since i don't know how people are exactly using it, without a project example, i won't be able to help you.

 ## Libraries Using it.